mattsousaa/Self_Driving_Cars_Specialization/README.md

 ## Self-Driving Vehicle Control Simulation

 I used Windows 10 to perform this practice and followed the [tutorials](https://d3c33hcgiwev3.cloudfront.net/IFfxQie8Eem9HA6xGGaRfg_20f6060027bc11e98ed3dfcfdba7c72b_CARLA-Setup-Guide-_Windows-x64_.pdf?Expires=1599004800&Signature=Xk8ZORr3BqsBpNycEl5byliVQk60qgNhLEbt1So~aS8UgFVaEoYSC41F3GeeioJpcI-S08CBCD1OMvs0Fok6I-NOzJhDPtkx95vwx2F8Ypb-Q6MJzy0P2pxgCfnuJb1bvIIP~yntnYzMxogTKLdMx2Gvq923zPW~Oi0fCZHRK20_&Key-Pair-Id=APKAJLTNE6QMUY6HBC5A) provided for installation.
 To do this assignment, the [CARLA](https://carla.org/) simulator along with the assignment code needs to be installed.
-Please follow these instructions.
+Please follow these [instructions](https://www.coursera.org/learn/intro-self-driving-cars/programming/ac8R5/final-project-self-driving-vehicle-control).
 The simulator will begin to run if the **module_7 client** connects to the server properly.
 It will open two new feedback windows, one of which shows the trajectory and the other which shows the controls feedback as you can see below.

 <p align="center">
 <img src="https://github.com/mattsousaa/Self_Driving_Vehicle_Control/blob/master/images/Capturarw.PNG"/>
 </p>

+The trajectory feedback will contain the car, start and end positions, entire path/path traveled and a small shaded region which denotes the subset of interpolated points to be sent into the controller for control updates.
+Linear interpolation is used between waypoints to provide a finer resolution path/speed requests for the controller.
+The X and Y axes are in meters.